 - Class C starts at 192.0.0.0

-To answer the first question: Go to your command prompt of your computer and type in “ping 127.0.0.1” and you’ll get a response.
-This network range is being used as “loopback”.
+To answer the first question: Go to the command prompt of your computer and type in “ping 127.0.0.1” and you’ll get a response.
+This network range is being used as a “loopback”.
 Your loopback interface is something to check if your IP stack is OK.

-To answer the second question I have to tell you that there’s actually a class D range, we don’t use those IP addresses to assign to computers but it’s being used for “multicast”.
-It starts with the 220.127.116.11 range.
+To answer the second question, I have to tell you that there’s a class D range, We don’t use those IP addresses to assign to computers, but it’s being used for “multicast”.
+It starts with the 18.104.22.168 range.